 It’s a phenomenon that we just can’t understand.
 We can just about grasp the concept of a ‘crime of passion,’ whereby someone beats their partner to death in a fit of rage, but the calculated nature of so-called ‘honour killings’, which are often planned in great detail in the weeks leading up to the attack, are incomprehensible to us.

-My job as a blogger is to provide information and raise awareness of important issues, and in order to do this effectively, it isn’t enough for me to tell you about specific victims and their stories.
-I need to first examine exactly what constitutes an honour killing, the contextual factors that may lead to someone becoming the victim of an honour-based crime, the societal environments in which the culture of ‘honour’ thrives, and why on earth anybody would murder their daughter, or sister, or niece, for a crime as small as owning a cell phone or smiling at a stranger.
+My job as a blogger is to provide information and raise awareness of important issues, and in order to do this, I will first examine exactly what is an honour killing, the contextual factors that may lead to someone becoming the victim of an honour killing, the societal environments in which the culture of ‘honour’ thrives, and why on earth anybody would murder their daughter, or sister, or niece, for a crime as small as owning a cell phone or smiling at a stranger.

-In exploring the above, I hope to provide those unfamiliar with this practice with a frame of reference that they can refer back to when I write about specific issues regarding honour-based violence and honour killings.
-In order for my future articles to make sense, it is necessary to have a basic understanding of the victims, perpetrators, and environments that these crimes take place in.
+In exploring the above, I hope to provide people with a basic understanding of the victims, perpetrators, and environments that these crimes take place in.

 I hope that this article will provide that.